mtrybulec/interviewer/QUICK-START.md

 The first question is just a standard single-choice question as seen earlier.
 The second question uses `inline` (horizontal) layout.
-The third question sets `required` to `FALSE`, meaning the respondent is free not to answer the question The final question shows basic styling of the question layout - changing its `width`.
+The third question sets `required` to `FALSE`, meaning the respondent is free not to answer the question The final question shows basic styling of the question layout - changing its `width` (note that, in this case, radio-buttons wrap over multiple lines).

 All questions are initially displayed without any pre-selected responses;
 the respondent is always free to deselect a response,